shimadotdev/blog/shimadotdev/content/posts/docker-keywords.md

 +++
-title = 'Docker Guide for Beginners: Keywords in Docker' description = 'In recent years, we have frequently heard the name “Docker.”
-The following article is a simple and easy guide to familiarize beginners with Docker and its basic concepts, along with exercises.
-Join us on this journey.' date = 2018-08-21 tags= ["Docker For Beginners", "UnionFS", "Dockerfile"] draft = false
+title = 'Docker Guide for Beginners: Keywords in Docker' description = "This article offers a beginner-friendly guide to Docker, covering core concepts such as the Docker Engine, Dockerfile, images, and containers.
+It explains the roles of volumes and the Union File System in Docker's architecture." date = 2018-08-21 tags = ["Docker For Beginners", "UnionFS", "Dockerfile"] draft = false
 +++